 Place in smoker for 4 hours or until juices run clear and chicken is cooked through.

-Smoked chicken is delicious and juicy.
+Mesquite smoked chicken is delicious and juicy.
 The best part is the leftovers.
-Pull any leftover meat from the chicken and use in anything else.
-Evey time you open your leftover container you will smell the wonderful smokey flavor.
+Pull any leftover meat from the bones and use it in anything else.
+Every time you open your leftover container, you will catch the wonderful, smoky aroma.